johnrm174/model-railway-signalling/README.md

       broker_port:int - The network port for the broker host (default = 1883)
-      broker_username:str - the username to log into the MQTT Broker (default = None) broker_password:str - the password to log into the MQTT Broker (default = None) publish_dcc_commands:bool - True to publish all DCC commands to the Broker (default = False) mqtt_enhanced_debugging:bool - True to enable additional debug logging (default = False)
+      broker_username:str - the username to log into the MQTT Broker (default = None) broker_password:str - the password to log into the MQTT Broker (default = None) publish_dcc_commands - NO LONGER SUPPORTED - use 'set_node_to_publish_dcc_commands' function mqtt_enhanced_debugging:bool - True to enable additional debug logging (default = False)

+set_node_to_publish_dcc_commands - Enable the publishing of all DCC commands to other MQTT network nodes Optional Parameters:
+      publish_dcc_commands:bool - True to Publish / False to stop publishing (default=False)

 subscribe_to_dcc_command_feed - Subcribes to the feed of DCC commands from another node on the network.
                     All received DCC commands are automatically forwarded to the local Pi-Sprog interface.